 In conclusion, having a responsive, mobile-friendly website is essential to compete online today!
 Most traffic comes from mobile device and a website that takes advantage of that is on the right path to attracting new customers and building a strong brand.
 We have discussed that a responsive website is the practice of having a suitable design across all types of devices, and this can be achieved through flexible content, grids, images, and layouts.
 By not evolving with browsing trends, websites can be left behind.
 Leading to a struggle in ranking on search engines, having slow load time, decreased conversion rates, and lower overall satisfaction, all affecting the brand in a negative way.

-Follow the link below to sign up!
-Within 2 weeks you'll recieve a brand new homepage design complemented by a website audit report
+Follow the link below to contact me!
+Within 2 weeks you'll recieve a full website audit.